salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="htmlelementdocsoutertext-settermd"></a>

-## Element.prototype.outerText  setter [Chrome, Edge, Opera, Safari]
+## set: Element.prototype.outerText [Chrome, Edge, Opera, Safari]

 ### Summary

 This property allows users to replace the element with his text.
-In Lightning Web Security, we share the HEAD and BODY.
+In Locker, we share the HEAD and BODY.
 This will allow a malicious user to replace the HEAD and BODY with his text.
 Therefore, corrupting the DOM.

 ### Distorted Behavior